-Here is a brief note for those users who have no idea about Overflow text.
+Here is a brief note for those users who need to learn about Overflow text.
 It is the long-form of text that won’t fit into the text frames.
-InDesign indicates such overflowing text content in a red+ symbol at the lower right corner of the text frame.
+InDesign indicates overflowing text content in a red+ symbol at the lower right corner of the text frame.

 3. Toggle between Text and Frame with Swap Swatch Panel

 Traditionally, selecting the text content in a frame is a process.
-First, you should select the frame and double click on the frame to select the text and then make the required changes.
+First, you should choose the structure, double-click on the frame to select the text, and then make the required changes.

-The method is fine if you want to select and edit the text frame and possibly apply a stroke or some other effect.
-But, if you want to change the color of a text, you should follow through with the process again and again.
-There is an option to use the type tool and select the entire text to change the color.
+The method is fine if you want to select and edit the text frame and apply a stroke or other effect.
+But, if you’re going to change the color of a text, you should follow through with the process repeatedly.
+The option is to use the type tool and select the entire text to change the color.

-For Adobe InDesign users, it is not necessary to use multiple tools to get the job done.
+For Adobe InDesign users, using multiple tools to get the job done is okay.
 With the help of the swap swatch tool, toggling between the text frame and the text is made so simple that it is just a click away.
 Press the letter J to toggle between both objects.

 4. Rounded Corners

-Remember the painful days when drawing rounded edges were a manual job.
+Remember the painful days when drawing rounded edges was a manual job.
 Our designers used to import vectors and objects with rounded corners from other software.